Several visitors to the page have

 Our two children Rasmus and

 Marie are born in 1973 and 75.
-Rasmus is married to Susanne and is head of section in Silvan, Aarhus.
+Rasmus is married to Susanne and is head of region in Silvan, Aalborg.
 They have two children, Sofie and Frederik.
-Marie finished her studies of medicine in june, 2005, and has her first years of training Greenland, but now has moved on to Tromsoe, Norway, to specialize in internal medicine - her father being a little bit proud of that.
-She lives with Rasmus (not my son, though same name) who works with computers at C2-it.
+Marie finished her studies of medicine in june, 2005, and has her first years of training Greenland, but since has moved on to Tromsoe, Norway, to specialize in internal medicine - her father being a little bit proud of that.
+Now she lives in Kolding, working as a nephrologist, with Rasmus (not my son, though same name) who works with computers at C2-it.

 Since many years, Inge and I have a small house far out in the countryside